MaricaBdev/dailyui/README.md

 ## About The Challange

 Well, i relaly enjoy a challange, so how I can make more fun.
-This is focused on design, but Why I can't make it with coding?
+This is focused on design, but why I can't make it with coding?
 I try to make everyday with Figma and coding.

 ## Challanges